The rewiring of the brain

 Thermal dysregulation is a common problem in Parkinson's patients.
 I experience this several times a day.
 My "thermostat" turns on, but instead of sending appropriate commands, it sends over-the-top commands.
 This causes my body to sweat to cope with the demands of the excessive input.
 I just need a little cool down, not overly soaking my whole body with sweat pouring off my skin.

 The exaggeration also occurs when I feel even a touch of cold.
-My "thermostat" says "shiver and warm up".
+My "thermostat" says "shake and warm up".
 But I'm shaking more than I need to gain body heat.

 Sometimes both happen in sequence - 30 minutes of alternating body heat sensations followed by 30 minutes of cold sensations.